 What can I do at home?

-- Try to minimize interruptions when your child is speaking.
+- Try to minimise interruptions when your child is speaking